Dysnomia-Studio/Dysnomia.Common.PgSQL/README.md

 ## How can I use your project ?
 This project is licenced under [MIT License](https://opensource.org/licenses/MIT), that mean you can use it in any way, anywere, you just have to keep all the copyright notices.

-There is also NuGet package available at: **No URL yet.
-Please wait few days**
+There is also NuGet package available at: [https://www.nuget.org/packages/Dysnomia.Common.SQL/](https://www.nuget.org/packages/Dysnomia.Common.SQL/)

 ## Can I contribute to your project ?
 Of course yes !
 Create issues if you have needs or problems, but the best help is to make pull requests :)